arnoldcg/qpe/README_HOW_TO_USE.md

 ```

 ## Intellij Idea + Java Application Configuration
-One of the options to use the solution is to configure the IDE to run a Java Application
+One of the options to use the solution is to configure the IDE to run a Java Application.
+The other one is run the application using docker.
+In the next steps both processes are described.

 ### Prerequisites
 1. Java 8 installed on the environment (temurin-1.8 preferebly)